jleonard/how-i-work/css.md

 ### Organizing things: A tweak on [atomic design](http://bradfrost.com/blog/post/atomic-web-design/)
 Atomic Design is a great methodology but I'm not a fan of the naming conventions.

-Atomic Design's Atoms, Molecules, Organisms, Templates and Pages are difficult to get a team to normalize on.
+Atomic Design's Atoms, Molecules, Organisms, Templates and Pages are difficult to get a team to align on.
 Pages and Templates sound very similar and will confuse folks looking with a CMS-lens.
 Pages and Templates also break the bio-chem naming convention.
 Anyway, I obsess on naming and it's something I need to work on.

 #### Organizing css & the DOM into manageable pieces
 * **macro structure** - This is how the nav, sidebars, main grid, footer etc. are composed on the page.